FEATURE, ACCENT, UPLIGHTING

 Do you remember the iconic Sprinter statue that was on top of Centrepoint Tower during the Sydney 2000 Olympic Games?
 If you’ve driven along the new M4 recently you may have noticed its new home near Sydney Olympic Park.
 It’s part of the M4 East Legacy project to increase open and public spaces for local communities.

 The Sprinter sculpture was designed by artist Dominique Sutton and commissioned for the 2000 Sydney Olympic Games.
 The sculpture was part of a set of three located on top of Centre Point Tower.
 The other two sculptures were relocated to Canberra after the games, however the Sprinter found a temporary home in Sydney Olympic Park.
-At 16 metres in height and weighing in at 8.5 tonnes, the Sprinter presented a challenge to relocate and light, for project developers Westconnex in collaboration with electrical engineers ADP and WE-EF Sales Partner Light Culture Australia.
+At 16 metres in height and weighing in at 8.5 tonnes, the Sprinter presented a challenge to relocate and light, for project developers Westconnex in collaboration with the ADP team and WE-EF Sales Partner Light Culture Australia.

 The challenge was to illuminate the sculpture in such a way that it didn’t detract from the artist’s original intent.
 Dominique Sutton was involved in the design process for illuminating the sculpture in its new home.
 “Dominique stressed the importance of not turning it into a gimmick or advertising attraction,” said Noah Doughty, account manager at Light Culture Australia.
 “While she was trying to maintain her original intent with the piece, she was also reinventing it as well.
 She was careful about picking up the lines that she wanted exaggerated.”